sginzel/stempl/README.md

 All values which are read over the console or dialog are stored as strings/text.
 Keep this in mind if you want to work with numbers (e.g. line #11 of .config.yaml.erb)

-## Development
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/asket`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sginzel/asket.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sginzel/stempl.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License